 June 28, Year 12

 No, you did not read that wrong.
-I am currently living in Year 12 indeed.
+I am currently living in Year 12, indeed.
 They decided to start over after the war.
 What war?
-You'll know when the time comes.
+You will know when the time comes.
 Unless you do things differently.
 That is, if you get the chance to do things differently.
 I'm rooting for you.

-Fellow citizens of my dorm ridicule me day in and day out for keeping a diary.
-For pretending to tell stories to my younger self.
+Fellow citizens of my dorm ridicule me day in and day out for keeping a diary, for pretending to tell stories to my younger self.
 But can you blame me?
 This is the only way to keep myself sane.
 I lost everything after the war.
 I lost my house.
 I was separated from my family, my friends.
-I don't even know how many of them made it.
+I don't even know if they made it.
 All I'm left with for company are my own thoughts.
 And so I write.
 I write every day.
 Did I tell you I was an author?
 Yes, I published two books in my twenties.
-What a wonderful time that was and so long ago...when people still read books before they were consumed by their own growing addiction to movies and countless shows on that idiot box.
+What a wonderful time that was and so long ago ; when people still read books before they were consumed by their own growing addiction to movies and countless shows on that idiot box.
 "Television is the future".
 How it aches me to admit that I was party to such an inglorious revolution in history.

 I wish to write more but that's the siren.
 Visiting hours have begun.
 I must go.

 I do not recall a lot of memories from my childhood.
 The ones that are left, I can count on my fingertips.
 But they too are fading.
 I suppose that's bound to happen at my age.
 I celebrated my 93rd birthday last month.
 Present medicine does wonders that none of us could even fathom until a few decades ago.
 Surely the scientists have found a potion for immortality too.
 But that must be a well kept secret for the fear of another war.